LibraryOfCongress/newspaper-navigator/README.md

 ## A Pipeline for Running at Scale

-Currently under development is the notebook [/notebooks/process_chronam_pages.ipynb](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/notebooks/process_chronam_pages.ipynb), with the goal of being able to run the pipeline over millions of *Chronicling America* pages.
-This code relies on the repo [chronam-get-images](https://github.com/bcglee/chronam-get-images) to produce manifests of each newspaper in Chronicling America.
-Two .zip files containing the manifests can be found in this repo in [/manifests/](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/manifests/); they serve as a convenient way of navigating the Newspaper Navigator dataset stored in an S3 bucket (*coming soon...*).
+The pipeline code for processing 16.3 million *Chronicling America* pages can be found in [/notebooks/process_chronam_pages.ipynb](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/notebooks/process_chronam_pages.ipynb).
+This code relies on the repo [chronam-get-images](https://github.com/bcglee/chronam-get-images) to produce manifests of each newspaper [batch](https://chroniclingamerica.loc.gov/batches/) in Chronicling America.
+A .zip file containing the manifests can be found in this repo in [manifests.zip](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/manifests.zip).

-This notebook then uses this manifest to:
+This notebook then:

-1. iterate over images in each *Chronicling America* manifest
+1. downloads the image and corresponding OCR for each newspaper page in each *Chronicling America* batch directly from the corresponding S3 buckets (*note*: you can alternatively download Chronicling America pages using [chronam-get-images](https://github.com/bcglee/chronam-get-images))
-2. perform inference on the images using the finetuned visual content detection model
+2. performs inference on the images using the finetuned visual content detection model
-3. crop and save the identified visual content (minus headlines)
+3. crops and saves the identified visual content (minus headlines)
-4. extract textual content within the predicted bounding boxes using the METS/ALTO XML files containing the OCR for each page
+4. extracts textual content within the predicted bounding boxes using the METS/ALTO XML files containing the OCR for each page
-5. generate ResNet-18 & ResNet-50 embeddings for each cropped image using a forked version of [img2vec](https://github.com/bcglee/img2vec) for fast similarity querying
+5. generates ResNet-18 and ResNet-50 embeddings for each cropped image using a forked version of [img2vec](https://github.com/bcglee/img2vec) for fast similarity querying
-6. save the results for each page as a JSON file in a file tree that mirrors the *Chronicling America* file tree.
-If you navigate to *link coming soon*, you will find a .zip file corresponding to each folder at:  https://chroniclingamerica.loc.gov/data/batches/ (each folder contains the data for a digitized newspaper batch, described [here](https://chroniclingamerica.loc.gov/batches/)).
-If you unzip the file, you will find two JSON file corresponding to each page in the full batch.
-The first JSON file (without "embeddings" in the name) contains the following keys:
+6. saves the results for each page as a JSON file in a file tree that mirrors the *Chronicling America* file tree.

+If you navigate to *link coming soon*, you will find the Newspaper Navigator dataset, which is indexed in the same manner as  https://chroniclingamerica.loc.gov/data/batches/ (each folder contains the data for a digitized newspaper batch, described [here](https://chroniclingamerica.loc.gov/batches/)).
+If you replace the filepath for an image with `.json` and index into the dataset, you will find a JSON file corresponding to each page containing the following keys:

 * `filepath [str]`: the path to the image, assuming a starting point of https://chroniclingamerica.loc.gov/batches/
+* `batch [str]`: the Chronicling America batch containing this newspaper page
+* `lccn [str]`: the LCCN for the newspaper in which the page appears
 * `pub_date [str]`: the publication date of the page, in the format `YYYY-MM-DD`
+* `edition_seq_num [int]`: the edition sequence number
+* `page_seq_num [int]`: the page sequence number
 * `boxes [list:list]`: a list containing the coordinates of predicted boxes in YOLO format
 * `scores [list:float]`: a list containing the confidence score associated with each box
 * `pred_classes [list:int]`: a list containing the predicted class for each box; the classes are: